 Sales onboarding and training shouldn't stop after the new hire has completed the training material or courses.
 Set up 30 day challenges (consistently every month).
 The competition scenario can be different every time.
 You can have role play competitions where the peers or the managers are the judges.
 The point is, make your people uncomfortable by putting them on the spot and make them compete through role play scenarios and other exercises.
 Hosting a 30 day challenge every thirty days will keep everyone on their toes.

 Establish Certification Exams

-Establish certification expectations for how you expect your sales reps (and recruiters) to execute each step of your methodology.
+Establish clear goals and expectations with your new hires for how you expect your sales reps (and recruiters) to execute each step of your sales methodology.
 This will ensure and reinforce the fact that you've established standards for success.
 Once you do that create the exams (hand written and oral).
 Require all employees to demonstrate a certain level proficiency with executing each step of your methodology.
 Be sure to continuously update the exams so that they don't get stagnate and outdated.

 Make Training Assets Available Through LMS or Portal

 Make all of your training assets including playbooks, scripts, job aids, case studies and videos available for all employees to access through an LMS (learning management system) or online portal (by the way, you can upload your content to our LMS if you don't have one:)!
 Be sure track who (which employees) read and watch which content and how often.